tobydriscoll/udmath305/_notes/nonlinear-systems/20-linearization.md

 ---

-## Centers
+## Stability and centers

 For all linearized fixed point types except one, the stability of the fixed point in the nonlinear system is the same as in the linearized system.
-The exception is when the linearized case is a center (pure imaginary eigenvalues).
-Informally, the stability in this case is right on the borderline, and can be tipped either way depending on the details of what's in the nonlinear terms.
+The exception is when the linearized system is a center (pure imaginary eigenvalues).
+Informally, the stability in this case is right on the borderline, and can be tipped either way depending on the details of the nonlinear terms.

 ### Example